justinesolano/sei-project-two/README.md

 2.5 Days

 ## Description:
 The Lord of the Rings Quiz App allows you to play two quizzes - the first a 'Guess Which Character Said' quotes quiz, and the second a 'Guess Which Movie This Quote Is From' quiz that only covers the LotR movie trilogy.
-There are 20 questions for each quiz and you score points whether you get a question right.
+There are 20 questions for each quiz and you score a point when you get a question right.
 The player gets a different LotR gif depending on their quiz score.

 ### Deployed version:
 https://lotrquiz-app.netlify.app

 ## Technologies used
-### API used:
+### API:
 https://the-one-api.dev/

 ### Frontend: